Victorians call on government to rethink state’s archaic laws and legalise personal cannabis use

 • Legalising and regulating cannabis would enable government to direct funds into consumer health information and product safeguards.

-• In Canada, Germany, Malta, South Africa, 24 US states, Thailand and other jurisdictions around the world, it is no longer a criminal offense to possess cannabis.
+• Canada, Germany, Malta, South Africa, 24 US states, Thailand and other jurisdictions around the world have moved to legalise personal cannabis use.

 David Ettershank MP & Rachel Payne MP